How to Make a Telegram Bot in Python

 Learn how to use Telegram API and python-telegram-bot wrapper to build a Telegram Bot in Python.

-· 7 min read · Updated jul 2022 · Application Programming Interfaces
+· 7 min read · Updated may 2024 · Application Programming Interfaces

 Automation is becoming more and more popular every day, and so, popular services and applications nowadays often offer an interface for programmatic use, this interface is what we call an API, or Application Programming Interface, examples of applications offering an API include Google Drive, Google Search and Github.

-An API is a set of endpoints any programmer can use to communicate with a service, without having to try imitating a user using the application, which is often not possible because of captchas becoming more and more widely used.
+An API is a set of endpoints any programmer can use to communicate with a service without having to try imitating a user using the application, which is often not possible because of captchas becoming more and more widely used.

-When a popular application offers an API, programmers usually write easy-to-use libraries (which act as an abstraction layer to the API, often called wrappers), for a programmer who wants to communicate with the application, instead of reading the reference about the API endpoints, it’s more straightforward to just download a library in their programming language of choice, and read its documentation, which is often more idiomatic, and faster to get used to.
+When a popular application offers an API, programmers usually write easy-to-use libraries (which act as an abstraction layer to the API, often called wrappers), for a programmer who wants to communicate with the application instead of reading the reference about the API endpoints, it’s more straightforward to just download a library in their programming language of choice, and read its documentation, which is often more idiomatic, and faster to get used to.

 In this tutorial, we will see how to write a Telegram Bot in Python, a bot is a user controlled by code, writing a bot can have many applications, for example; automatically responding to client requests.